Investmentbanking/ToDoApp/README.md

 # ToDoApp
-Full stack To Do App using the MERN Stack
+Full stack To Do App created using the MERN Stack